top of page

 However, all those great uses come with unique roadblocks when adding hemp into your farming operations.

-Some consumers prefer to smoke hemp for the taste, aroma and experience, plus the benefits of hemp’s non-intoxicating cannabinoids, like CBD.
-But law enforcement personnel cannot tell the difference between legal hemp flower and illegal marijuana bud, prompting some states to ban hemp flower altogether.
+Yet, some consumers prefer to smoke hemp for the taste, aroma, and experience, as well as the benefits of hemp’s non-intoxicating cannabinoids, like CBD.
+However, law enforcement personnel cannot tell the difference between legal hemp flower and illegal marijuana bud, prompting some states to ban hemp flower altogether.

 Using Hemp for Fiber